Provision of advisory services and procedural support to non-government senators.

 The Procedure Office also monitors levels of satisfaction with its performance through formal and informal channels such as letters, emails, phone calls, seminar evaluation forms and direct advice from senators and their staff and members of the public.
 This continuous performance appraisal assists the office to make timely and responsive adjustments to the ways in which it delivers its services.

-In 2011–12, the Procedure Office will continue to provide its procedural and legislative services to meet the requirements of the Senate and senators and to support the work of the legislative scrutiny committees.
-Training and seminar programs will continue, with an initial focus on preparing and delivering orientation programs for new senators in mid July 2011.
+In 2012–13, the Procedure Office will continue to provide its procedural and legislative services to meet the requirements of the Senate and senators and to support the work of the legislative scrutiny committees.
+Training and seminar programs will continue, with the focus on providing tailored programs to senators and their advisers.

-The Research Section will further develop its information resources, with work continuing on volume 4 of The Biographical Dictionary of the Australian Senate, as well as commencing online publication of volumes 1 to 3.
-The section will also publish an ‘A to Z’ reference work on the Parliament which will be available in print and online.
-Work will continue on additional segments of the ‘Acting Wisely’ exhibition exploring the themes of representation and accountability.
+The Research Section will further develop its information resources, with work progressing on volume 4 of The Biographical Dictionary of the Australian Senate, and the online publication of volumes 1 to 3.
+The section will also launch an interactive touch screen and website for the 'Women in the Federal Parliament' exhibition and oversee the design and development of new segments for the 'Acting Wisely' exhibition on the work of the parliament.

-The Scrutiny of Bills Committee secretariat and the Regulations and Ordinances Committee secretariat will continue to examine information technology options to improve the management of the large volumes of information received by the committees.
+The Scrutiny of Bills Committee secretariat, the Regulations and Ordinances Committee secretariat and the Parliamentary Joint Committee on Human Rights secretariat will continue to examine information technology options to improve the management of the large volumes of information received by the committees.

-In 2011–12, the PEO will finalise the introduction in the Education Centre of new improved role-play scripts, including introduction of concept-based role-plays.
+In 2012–13, the PEO will finalise the introduction in the Education Centre of improved role-play scripts, including concept-based role-plays.

 In addition to facilitating role-play classes at Parliament House for thousands of young Australians, the PEO will continue to review, update and improve the material on its website to enhance its accessibility and relevance.
 Emphasis will continue on interactivity and development of an expanded range of material will be completed and fielded, for primary and secondary students.
 Publications will be updated as necessary and republished, and a number of outreach programs involving senators and members are planned.